|Aktivitets nivå :||Flere aktiviteter - Fotturer - Kultur & Tema reiser (standard) - Reiser for ungdom - Villmarks opplevelser|

-We drive to Taroudant where we have a brief tour including time for a coffee in the square that is often filled with snake charmers and story tellers.
+From Agadir we drive inland to Taroudant where we'll enjoy a brief tour, including time for a coffee on the square.
 We have lunch in the oasis of Tiout before continuing onto Ighrem, a copper town that has survived for centuries on its trade of pots and water urns with the Saharan caravans.
 It lies on a plateau near the Tizi'n'Touzlimt pass (1820m), where the road to Tata and the desert landscape meet the Anti-Atlas range.
-We start our trek into the mountains towards our camping spot for the evening, Tagragra No. 1, perched on a plateau the sunrise in the morning is well worth the early rise.
+Here we start our trek into the mountains towards our camping spot for the evening, Tagragra No. 1.
+Perched on a plateau the sunrise in the morning is well worth any early night. *Full-service Camping*

-A long first day as we first climb over a col and then a series of spurs before entering a broad valley.
-Then we walk past an abandoned mine towards the head of the valley and after reaching the beautiful village of Amal, we finally cross over a pass for the final stretch of today's walk in beautiful evening light to the village of Tagdicht.
-We camp on a traditional 'threshing' platform that lies between the many agricultural terraces and is just outside a village at the foot of Jebel Aklim.
+A long first day as we climb over a col and then a series of spurs before entering a broad valley.
+After a picnic lunch we continue past an abandoned mine towards the head of the valley eventually reaching the beautiful village of Amal.
+Finally we cross over a pass for the final stretch of today's walk in the beautiful evening light to the village of Tagdicht.
+Here we camp on a traditional 'threshing' platform that lies between the many agricultural terraces and is just outside a village at the foot of Jebel Aklim. *Full-service Camping*

 Today is a steeper day's walking.
-We climb Jebel Aklim (2531m), one of the highest summits in the Anti-Atlas that offers excellent views to the High Atlas as well as Jebel Siroua.
-The summit is reached via a high col and a series of spurs before pausing for a scenic picnic lunch and then descending to our camp at Tagragra No.2.
+We climb Jebel Aklim (2531m), one of the highest summits in the Anti-Atlas, that offers excellent views to the High Atlas as well as Jebel Siroua.
+The summit is reached via a high col and a series of spurs.
+Pausing for a scenic picnic lunch we then descend to our camp at Tagragra No.2.
 This area is one of the most remote in this range, yet is still surrounded by Berber villages.
-The valleys are full of brightly dressed women and children at the time of harvest working the fields.
+The valleys are full of brightly dressed women and children at the time of harvest, working in the fields. *Full-service Camping*

 We travel from Tagragra through the wonderfully remote village of Irtem.
-Walking through these villages, we have the real opportunity of communicating with the Berber people, enjoy their friendly conversation, (mainly through hand gestures and basic French), and gain true insight into their traditional way of life.
+Walking through these villages, we have the opportunity to chat with the Berber people, enjoy their friendly conversation, (mainly through hand gestures and basic French), and gain true insight into their traditional way of life.
 We finally arrive at our campsite for the evening close to the village of M'dint (City of Cats).
-Neslted within a valley of olive groves and small trickling streams this overnight is protected from the elements and provides a peaceful resting spot.
+Nestled in a valley of olive groves and small trickling streams the camp site is protected from the elements and provides a peaceful resting spot. *Full-service Camping*

 Today offers picturesque walking through the date palms and rocky landscapes of the Anti-Atlas.
 We walk along a dry riverbed (wadi) before arriving at Anammer village for our final picnic lunch.
-In the early afternoon we transfer by vehicle to Taroudant where the afternoon and evening is free to explore the city, dubbed 'Marrakech in miniature'.
-There is the chance to visit the souk for some authentic Moroccan wares or relax in one of the Hamman steam baths before our farewell meal.
+In the early afternoon we transfer by minibus to Taroudant where we have the rest of the day free to explore the city, dubbed 'Marrakech in miniature'.
+There is the chance to visit the souk for some authentic Moroccan souvenirs or relax in one of the hammam steam baths before our farewell meal. *Raid Hida or similar*